Trebor-Huang/combinator-nbe/README.md

 translate it into combinators, and defines relevant basic concepts.
 - `Substitution.agda` proves various substitution lemmas.
 - `NbE.agda` implements normalization by evaluation.
+- `Category.agda` contains partial result on STLC being a free CCC over the base types.
+I do not plan to complete it.

 --------